 Those big blades on your ceiling fan are great at moving air, but when they’re idle they’re big dust magnets.
 Dust settles on the top surfaces, where you can’t see it.

 Out of sight maybe, but not out of mind.
 Here’s an easy way to clean them: Take an old pillowcase and gently cover a blade.
 Pull it back slowly to remove the dust.
-The dust stays inside the pillowcase, which prevents dust from flying all over.
+The dust stays inside the pillowcase, instead of all over the floor, the furniture, your hair (ugh!).